SergeMiro/Charte-Graphique-Fimainfo/replit.md

 ## Overview

-This is a full-stack web application built with a React frontend and Express.js backend.
+This is a Next.js web application built with React and TypeScript.
 The application serves as a design system demo for FIMA1NFO, showcasing UI components and theming capabilities.
-It features a modern tech stack with TypeScript, shadcn/ui components, and PostgreSQL database integration through Drizzle ORM.
+It features a modern tech stack with Next.js App Router, shadcn/ui components, and comprehensive theme management system.

 ## User Preferences